polarcoconut/thesis-skew/README.md

 -Control strategies that correspond to algorithms in the thesis: MB-CB(Active) is ucb-us-constant-ratio.
 MB-T(Active) is thompson-us-constant-ratio.
 Label-Only(Active) is label-only-us-constant-ratio.
 Round-Robin is round-robin-us-constant-ratio.
 GL is Guided Learning.
 GL-Hybrid is hybrid-5e-1.

 - Go to `/analyze` to view graphs.
 Skew-Analyze! will show average AUCs for each skew.
 Draw Individual Learning Curve will show the learning curves for each strategy for a single skew.
 Drawing graphs is slow, because the code is stupid.
 Be patient.
+To reproduce graphs, select strategies Round-Robin-US-Bounded-Ratio, USLabel-Only-Bounded-Ratio, UCB(GenPos-LabelActiveBR)-1.0-1.0, Thompson(GenPos-LabelActiveBR)-1.0-1.0, Guided-Learning, and Hybrid-5e-1.

 ## Training Data